 Pentecostal and Charismatic Movements in Ethiopia

-Though the beginnings of Ethiopian Pentecostalism are fairly recent (e.g. in comparison to neighbouring Kenya), a considerable spectrum of Pentecostal and Charismatic churches has developed there, that includes all major Protestant denominations.
-Charismatic groups can even be found in the Ethiopian-Orthodox Church and the Catholic Church of Ethiopia.
+Though the beginnings of Ethiopian Pentecostalism are fairly recent (e.g. in comparison to neighbouring Kenya), a considerable spectrum of Pentecostal and Charismatic churches has developed there, that presently includes all major Protestant denominations.
+These pages introduce a recent PhD project by Jörg Haustein studying the Ethiopian Pentecostal and Charismatic movements.

 - Bibliography